simongregory/sprout-flexunit/README.md

 ## Usage

-Make sure you have sprouts installed, then use:
+Generate a project with

-    sprout-flex TestProject
+    fu-project TestProject

-To generate you project template.
-The following edits will need to take place,
+Or edit your Gemfile to include

+    gem "flexunit4", ">= 0.0.3.pre"

+This will mean that when you generate a class using:

+    sprout-class JamJar

+The associated FlexUnit test case will automatically be created.

+To build (when the swc's link as expected) the following Rake file edits may be
+needed:

- * Replace all `:asunit` references with `:flexunit4` in the Rake file.
+ * Replace `:asunit` references with `:flexunit4`.
  * Manually convert the TestRunner.mxml to use your choice of FlexUnit runners.
- * Switch the test task to use `amxmlc` in the Rake file.
+ * Switch the test task to use `amxmlc` in the Rake file (if appropriate).

-This will mean that when you generate a class using:

-    sprout-class ClassToTest

-FlexUnit templates will be used to generate the associated test class.

 ## TODO

+ * SWC library linkage
- * Project Template
+ * Project Templates for AS3, Flex, & AIR
- * Runner Templates
+ * Runner Templates for AS3, Flex, & AIR
  * Rake examples

 ## MIT License